-Judges in this district have been obliged to exercise jurisdiction in a number of protracted civil litigations involving judicial intervention over significant periods of time.
-In addition to the recently concluded asbestos cases, several of the lawsuits pending three years or more are those in which judges have maintinued jurisdiction over important governmental institutions - Boston's Charles Street Jail, the Salem Jail, the Dedham Jail, the Department of Social Services, the Bridgewater Treatment Center, and the Fernald and Belchertown Schools.
+24% over 3 years old 22% over 3 years old Judges in this district have been obliged to exercise jurisdiction in a number of protracted civil litigations involving judicial intervention over significant periods of time.
+In addition to the recently concluded asbestos cases, several of the lawsuits pending three years or more are those in which judges have maintained jurisdiction over important governmental institutions -- Boston's Charles Street Jail, the Salem Jail, the Department of Social Services, the Bridgewater Treatment Center, and the Fernald and Belchertown Schools for the retarded.
 Also, many environmental cases, such as the proceeding involving the clean-up of Boston Harbor, are complex civil cases that will continue to require judicial attention for years to come.

 It is impossible to quantify the time drawn away from other matters by these enormous, time-consuming cases.
 It must be considerable, however, for any judge who is confronted with one of these behemoths.
 All of the experience in recent decades, now reflected in Federal Rule of Civil Procedure 16, as amended in 1983, and in the successive editions of the Manual for Complex Litigation, seems to demonstrate that these cases can profit from a reasonably high level of judicial management, and require considerable cooperation from the counsel in the case.
-Much of Part II of this Plan is addressed to formulating an effective way of achieving these objectives.